American Education Week: A Conversation with Dean Ginsberg

 The biggest challenges we face are related to teacher shortages and other workforce issues.
 Typical shortage areas remain, including in special education and STEM, but shortages are beginning to appear in multiple content areas and many geographic locations.
 New delivery models are emerging to meet these shortages, but many of these models don’t offer teachers the preparation they need to succeed.
 Finding ways to recruit potential teachers into strong preparation programs is becoming increasingly important.
 Salary also plays a role here.

 Another issue relates to the cost of technology and related ongoing needs for professional development that trains teachers to use it properly.
-At the KU School of Education, we have expanded our online presence to make our programs available to larger audiences, and we keep our content fresh and state-of-the-art to meet educators’ needs.
+At the KU School of Education and Human Sciences, we have expanded our online presence to make our programs available to larger audiences, and we keep our content fresh and state-of-the-art to meet educators’ needs.
 Our on-campus programs are increasingly using hybrid models to make those programs more accessible, as well.

-What are some of the unique ways in which the online graduate programs from the KU School of Education prepare today’s educators to lead change and success in public education?
+What are some of the unique ways in which the online graduate programs from the KU School of Education and Human Sciences prepare today’s educators to lead change and success in public education?

 Our programs are state-of-the-art.
 For example, we created a virtual school district, Jayhawkville, for use in our master's in educational administration program.
 Created from a series of case studies, Jayhawkville contains data for more than 30 simulated schools.
 Students can review assessment scores, videos, profiles of faculty, students and staff, and more as they work through real-world challenges in a risk-free setting.
 It is essentially SimCity for educators.